Our Team

 Melissa Campobasso

-Education Director Montessori Elementary Guide
+Language and Education Director, Montessori Elementary Guide

 Jill Nanpuya Moonmaw

-0 -3 Classroom Guide
+A-I Classroom Guide

-Jill is a member of the Colville Tribes, descending from the Colville, San Poil and Methow tribes.
-With over 20 years of experience working in tribal legal affairs and leadership, Jill brings considerable valuable contacts to her board position.
-Notable is her position as a gaming commissioner for the Colville Tribal Gaming Commission.
-Her valued experience of years sitting on two previous boards for the Native Vote Washington and the Evergreen Council on Problem Gambling will bring great collaborative works.
-Jill has worked with profit and nonprofit organizations, tribes, and local, state and federal governments.
+Jill serves as a gaming commissioner for the Colville Tribal Gaming Commission.
+She has worked with profit and nonprofit organizations, tribes, and local, state and federal governments.
 Jill earned a bachelor’s degree in law and diversity from Western Washington University in 2005.

 Kristen Williams